kai687/sphinxawesome-theme/docs/demo/footnotes.rst

    Footnotes are a way in printed documents to add more information outside of the main flow of text.
-   They don't apply well to online experiences, especially on mobile devices.

 ----

+Footnotes don't apply well to online experiences, especially to mobile screens.

 ..
 [1] To create a footnote, create a label and indent it by three spaces.